or “How a bun in the oven changes everything”

 The Herald, Saturday 5 September 1874 p3

-The out-of-control horse and cart plunged down Mill Street, which is on a steep incline; crossing the end of the street was a stony open drain or culvert, and it was here that the terrified horse tripped up and the cart and its occupants tumbled out.
+The out-of-control horse and cart plunged down Mill Street, which is on a steep incline.
+At the end of the street was a stony open drain or culvert, and it was here that the terrified horse tripped up and the cart and its occupants tumbled out.
 Joseph’s arm was badly broken.
 The poor horse’s leg was broken and the beast had to be put down.
-Somehow Mary Ann escaped physical damage, but the truth of it was she was in the last stages of a terminal illness.
+Somehow Mary Ann escaped injury, but the truth of it was she was in the last stages of a terminal illness.

 She died of tuberculosis four weeks after the accident.
-She was twenty-two years old.
-She was buried in the newly inaugurated Wesleyan Cemetery in East Perth and she was probably the first to be interred in the plot that contains the remains of her husband’s father, step-mother and various other siblings.
-It does not contain the remains of Joseph’s biological mother even though her name is on the gravestone and Mary Ann’s name is not.
+She was only twenty-two years old.
+She was buried in the newly inaugurated Wesleyan Cemetery in East Perth and she was probably the first to be interred in the existing plot that contains the remains of her husband’s father, step-mother and various other siblings.
+Her name is not on the surviving grave stone.

-Their son was only two years and four months old when he lost his mother.
-The mystery now remains as to which side of his family would have more influence on the raising of this child: Dyson or the Elsegoods?
-Joseph Dyson junior would end up going to school with various Dyson half-uncles and aunts, but it was the husband of an aunt on the Elsegood side: Richard Tremlett Hardman, who was a rising authority in the postal service, who may have assisted Joseph when he too joined that service in 1894.
-Hardman was later appointed Deputy Postmaster General.
-It can’t have hurt to have such a family connection.
+When he lost his mother, their son was only two years and four months old.
+The mystery remains as to which side of his family had have more influence on the upbringing of this child: Dyson or Elsegoods?
+Joseph Dyson junior attended school with various Dyson half-uncles and aunts, but it was the husband of an aunt on the Elsegood side: Richard Tremlett Hardman, who may have assisted Joseph getting a job in the postal service during 1894.
+Hardman was later the Deputy Postmaster General.
+It can’t have hurt his career to have such a family connection.

 Elsegood transformed the old place into a hotel: The City Hotel, and the first Dyson’s Corner was no more.
-But that was not the end of that name… for the remainder of Joseph Dyson’s tenure on the corner of Murray and William street, and for many years afterwards, this location would also be known as Dyson’s Corner.
+But that was not the end of the name… for the remainder of Joseph Dyson’s tenure on the corner of Murray and William street, and for many years afterwards, this location was also known as Dyson’s Corner.